telerik/winforms-docs/installation-deployment-and-distribution/adding-radcontrols-to-visual-studio-toolbox.md

 1. Open a Windows Explorer and locate the Telerik assemblies folder.

-    >note If you have installed the controls with the default settings then it would be this directory: "C:\Program Files\Telerik\UI for WinForms\Version\Bin" for the .NET2.0 version of our assemblies and "C:\Program Files\Telerik\UI for WinForms\Version\Bin40" for the .NET4.0 version of the assemblies (note that currently RadRichTextEditor and RadSpellChecker are only available in the .NET4.0 version).
+    >tip If you have installed the controls with the default settings then it would be this directory: "C:\Program Files\Telerik\UI for WinForms\Version\Bin" for the .NET2.0 version of our assemblies and "C:\Program Files\Telerik\UI for WinForms\Version\Bin40" for the .NET4.0 version of the assemblies (note that currently RadRichTextEditor and RadSpellChecker are only available in the .NET4.0 version).

 1. Select the following assemblies and drag-drop them to the empty space in the newly created tab in Visual Studio: